 - Aboriginal mental health services page.Services for Aboriginal and Torres Strait Islander people– a number of services to support Aboriginal and Torres Strait Islander people are provided throughout Victoria.
 Find more information on the

 - Mother–baby services – specialist mother and baby services allow mothers to bring their babies into hospital with them while they get treatment for mental health issues.
 Services are available at Austin Health, Southern Health, and Mercy Health and Latrobe.

 - Neuropsychiatric service – the Royal Melbourne Hospital program runs a specialist service that offers assessment, short-term admission and treatment for neuropsychiatric disorders.
 Find out more on the Neuropsychiatry Unit website.

 - Personality disorder service (Spectrum)– Spectrum provides treatment for people with severe and borderline personality disorder who are at risk of serious self-harm or suicide.
 Learn more on the Spectrum website.

-- Psychotropic Drug Advisory Service – provides information on psychiatric medicines and other psychoactive substances.
-Call the Psychotropic Drug Advisory Service on (03) 9035 3089.
+- Psychotropic Drug Advisory Service (email)– provides information on psychiatric medicines and other psychoactive substances.
+Call the Psychotropic Drug Advisory Service on 0417536655 or (03) 9035 3089.